Media & Impact

 Cannabis, Water Usage, and Challenging Regulations

-Summary: A deep dive into the often-overlooked topics of water usage and irrigation in industrialized cannabis.
-The conversation covers the challenges posed by inexperienced regulators, the inefficiencies of systems like Metrc, and the critical disconnect between investors and the on-the-ground realities of growing the plant.
+A deep dive into the often-overlooked topics of water usage and irrigation in industrialized cannabis.
+Covers the challenges posed by inexperienced regulators, the inefficiencies of systems like Metrc, and the critical disconnect between investors and the on-the-ground realities of growing the plant.

 Future Cannabis Project